 The project has planning consent for up to 36 turbines and is sited on land owned by the Stornoway Trust, a publicly elected body which manages the Stornoway Trust Estate on behalf of the local community.

 The local community stands to benefit as follows:

 - Community benefit payments currently estimated at £900,000 per annum, which would go to an independent trust to distribute to local projects and organisations

 - Annual rental payments to local crofters and the Stornoway Trust - which we estimate could total more than £1.3m, depending on the CfD Strike Price secured and the wind farm’s energy output

-- Through the proposed community shareholding to be taken by the joint venture being explored by the Stornoway Trust and Western Isles Council
+- Through the proposed community shareholding which would be held by the Stornoway Trust

-Lewis Wind Power is the developer of the Stornoway and Uisenis wind farms.
+Lewis Wind Power is the developer of the Stornoway Wind Farm.
 Registered in Scotland, the company is a 50:50 joint venture between EDF Renewables and Wood.

 EDF Renewables owns and operates 34 wind farms across the UK, as well as a battery storage unit.
 The company is part of EDF Energy, which produces 40% of Scotland’s electricity, employs more than 1,300 people in Scotland and supplies power to the country's local authorities, schools, public buildings and hospitals through a single contract awarded by the Scottish Government.